This information explains your breast needle localization procedure at Memorial Sloan Kettering (MSK).

-- Do not put anything on your breasts or nipples or under your arms on the day of the procedure.
-This includes talcum powder, deodorant, and creams.
+- Don’t put anything on your breasts, nipples, or under your arms on the day of the procedure.
+This includes talcum powder, deodorant, perfumes, colognes, and creams.

-- Follow any additional instructions given to you by your doctor or nurse.
+- Follow any additional instructions your doctor or nurse give you.

 During Your Procedure

 After the area is numb, your radiologist will insert a needle with a thin wire into your breast.
 They will take a series of images of your breast using a mammogram to make sure the needle is in the correct position.
 The needle will then be removed and the wire will stay in your breast.
 You will have another set of images taken to show the exact location of the wire.